The Wombles: Sport

 Due to the Wombles' association with the area, some local sporting teams representing Wimbledon are sometimes affectionately nicknamed "the Wombles".
 These teams include the Ladies side of Wimbledon RFC, whose mascot is "Alderney", the Wimbledon Volleyball Club, and the Wombles Netball Club.

 From 2000 to June 2003, Wimbledon F.C. used a Womble named "Wandle" as a club mascot, named after the local River Wandle.
 After the 2002 relocation of the club to Milton Keynes, the licence to use the character was not renewed beyond June 2003.
 In 2006, the club's Wimbledon successor, AFC Wimbledon, made a licensing deal with Beresford and launched its own Womble mascot.
 After a naming competition in which the final name was chosen by Elisabeth Beresford herself, AFC Wimbledon announced that the new Womble would be known as "Haydon", after Haydons Road, the nearest railway station to Wimbledon's original home ground, Plough Lane.
 Twelve years later, the club announced plans to return to their original neighbourhood; Haydons Road is also the closest station to their new ground.

 Beresford also gave permission for a team of Wombles to run the London Marathon.

+Reboot

+Altitude Television is working on a reboot with Will Davies writing a script for it.